LabEG/reca/README.md

  - **Extra Small Size** - only 1kb of minified code.

  ## Why not Redux or Flux?
- - Monostore - as the application grows, the cost of maintaining a monostore greatly exceeds the useful work.
+ - **Monostore** - as the application grows, the cost of maintaining a monostore greatly exceeds the useful work.
- - Reducers - a large number of reducers makes you spend a lot of time searching for the necessary function.
+ - **Reducers** - a large number of reducers makes you spend a lot of time searching for the necessary function.
- - Architecture problem - forces you to use tons of additional packages to solve problems, such as saga, thunk, toolkit and many others.
+ - **Architecture problem** - forces you to use tons of additional packages to solve problems, such as saga, thunk, toolkit and many others.

+## Instalation
+...todo

-## Using
+## Examples
 Just call hook useStore and pass store inside:

 ``` typescript